G-Node/nixpy/docs/source/tutorial.rst

 Regularly sampled data is everything which is sampled in regular intervals in space, time, or something else.
-Let's consider a signal that has been digitized usind an AD-Converter at a fixed sampling rate.
+Let's consider a signal that has been digitized using an AD-Converter at a fixed sampling rate.
 In this case the axis representing time has to be described using a **SampledDimension**.
 This dimension descriptor contains as mandatory element the *sampling_interval*.
 The *sampling_interval* has